oddkiva/sara/doc/sphinx/source/imu/gravity.rst

 that what the IMU measures is **the reaction force of the table**.
 Indeed, because the smartphone is immobile, its acceleration is zero.
 Necessarily this reaction force has to cancel the gravitational force to prevent the smartphone from "falling down".
-That is the reason why the IMU do record acceleration vectors pointing up.
+That is the reason why the IMU does record acceleration vectors pointing up.
 In other words, they have positive elevation :math:`a_z > 0` and a magnitude close to :math:`9.81\ m/s^2`.